Jo-Anne McArthur: Books

-Hidden: Animals in the Anthropocene

-McArthur's third book, Hidden: Animals in the Anthropocene (co-authored with the journalist Keith Wilson) is about "our conflict with non-human animals around the globe, as depicted through the lenses of thirty award-winning photojournalists", with a foreword written by Joaquin Phoenix.
+McArthur's third book, Hidden: Animals in the Anthropocene, co-authored with the journalist Keith Wilson, is about "our conflict with non-human animals around the globe, as depicted through the lenses of thirty award-winning photojournalists", with a foreword written by Joaquin Phoenix.
 It was released in 2020.
 Writing in The Guardian, Olivia Wilson described the book as shedding "light on industrial scale factory farms and slaughterhouses ... [revealing] in often bloody detail how little we know about what goes on within these windowless walls".]

 McArthur was inspired by James Nachtwey's photobook Inferno, which featured photographs of "what we do to each other", and "moved [her] to the core".
 She "knew animals needed a book like this.
 With the growing number of photographers who are turning their lenses to an invisible war, one that few people see, the war on animals, I knew we could create something historic, an indictment."

 Hidden: Animals in the Anthropocene jointly won the 2021 Independent Publisher Book Award for book "Most Likely to Save the Planet" with Carrie Packwood Freeman's The Human Animal Earthling Identity, published by University of Georgia Press.
 It won the "Photography Book of the Year" award at the 78th Pictures of the Year awards.
 The book's photographs were displayed at London's Natural History Museum, Berlin's F³ – Freiraum für Fotografie, and Perpignan's Visa pour l'Image.